RohanAlexander/doss_toolkit_website/content/modules.md

   - Updating libraries, by Mariam Walaa.
   - Delimited data files with read_csv(), by Marija Pejcinovska.
 - [Hand me my plyrs](https://rohanalexander.shinyapps.io/hand_me_my_plyrs/):
-  - Why I love R, by Sabrina Sixta
+  - Why I love R, by Sabrina Sixta.
-  - The pipe: %<%, by Mariam Walaa.
+  - The pipe: %>%, by Mariam Walaa.
   - select(), by Yena Joo.
   - filter(), by Shirley Deng.
   - group_by() and ungroup(), by Matthew Wankiewicz.